mattermost/mattermost-handbook/operations/operations/mlt-cadence/README.md

 * \(MLT\) Product strategy discussion \(30 minutes\)
 * \(MLT\) Review of actions and follow-ups \(10 minutes\)
 * \(MLT\) Review of cascading communication \(10 minutes\)

-#### Quarterly GTM Review

-QGR is a quarterly drilldown on sales, marketing and customer success in the context of VPMOMs.
-Agenda to be determined.

-#### Quarterly Product Review

-QPR is a review of product vision, near term roadmap and long term roadmap in the context of VPMOMs.
-Agenda to be determined.

-#### Quarterly Operations Review

-Review of non-GTM, non-R&D departments in context of VPMOMs.
-Agenda to be determined.

 #### QBR follow-ups